-- On the IIS Website screen, configure the following settings and then click Next: - Website name - Application pool - Built-in account-This is the account that runs the IIS Website.
+- 5. On the IIS Website screen, configure the following settings and then click Next: - Website name - Application pool - Built-in account-This is the account that runs the IIS Website.
 Select Other. - 6.
-On the Database Connection screen, configure the following settings and then click Next: - Database Server-Click Load to use the existing database server. - Database - User-Leave this field blank.
-The installer uses the Windows credentials of the currently logged in user. - Password-Leave this field blank.
-The installer uses the Windows credentials of the currently logged in user. - Install SQL Server 2017 Express-For trail versions only.
+On the Database Connection screen, configure the following settings and then click Next: - Database Server-Click Load to use the existing database server. - Database-The newly added SQL database. - User-The username for the database owner of the newly added database.
+This can be the SA (SQL Authentication) or the Windows credentials, depending on how the database user was configured. - Password-The password for the database owner of the newly added database. - Install SQL Server 2017 Express-For trail versions only.
 Select the checkbox to install SQL Server 2017 Express.
 When you select this option, the default username is gizmo and the password is randomly generated. - 7.
 On the RabbitMQ Connection screen, configure the following settings and then click Next: - Host - Port - SSL-Select the checkbox to use SSL.
-The default port is 5671. - Virtual Host

-- User - Password - Install RabbitMQ 3.8.1-Select this checkbox to install RabbitMQ.
+The default port is 5671. - Virtual Host - User - Password - Install RabbitMQ 3.8.1-Select this checkbox to install RabbitMQ.
 The installer uses the FQDN of this server as the host.
 The default username is gizmo and the password is randomly generated. - 8.
-On the GSX Downloads screen, set the locations of the Downloads folder and the Downloads URI and click Next.

-We recommend that you use the default values for both of these settings.

-- 9. Review the information on the Ready to install screen and click Install. - 10.
-When the installation is complete, clear the browsing cache in order to display updated data.
+On the GSX Downloads screen, set the locations of the Downloads folder and the Downloads URI and click Next. - We recommend that you use the default values for both of these settings. - 9.
+Review the information on the Ready to install screen and click Install. - 10.
+When the installation is complete, you must restart the computer for the changes to take affect.
+We recommend that you wait for up to 2 minutes before you click the Restart button or restart the computer manually. - 11.
+Clear the browsing cache in order to display updated data.